artorias961/3D-Geometry-Recontruction-of-Medical-Image/README.md

 # Disclaimer
-Note that all the images for any patient has been removed.
-You will only be shown only one image.
+All patient images have been removed for privacy.
+Only one representative image is displayed.

 # Objective of the Project
 3D Geometry Reconstruction of Medial Images